matherique/identity-server/README.md

-The only token that refresh is the IS token, the others expires in X time and you need to request the new token for IS
+The only token that refresh is the IS token, the others expires in X time and you need to request the new token to IS